explaingit

 TLDR

-A community-curated list of the best PHP libraries, frameworks, and tools organized by category to help developers find established solutions for common tasks.
+A community-maintained reference list of the best PHP libraries, frameworks, and tools, organized by category so you can quickly find vetted options for any task in a PHP project.

 Mindmap